Carlos-Descalzi/truthtable/README.md

 # truthtable
-build and show a truth table from a boolean expression Just a piece of old code I found in my hard drive and I wanted to preserve.
+build and show a truth table from a boolean expression.

+Just a piece of old code I found in my hard drive and I wanted to preserve.

 ## Example: